gdiaz384/py3translationServer/README.md

         - Any existing older cache file will be replaced.
         - If any errors occur while reading the cache.csv file during startup or if it does not exist, a new one will be started but not written to disk while it is is still empty.
     - The logic handling writing cache to disk is currently very rudimentory since it is not completely clear how to handle the various error conditions regarding disk writes.
-    - Currently cache is, at most, only written to disk every `defaultMinimumClearCacheInterval` which defaults to 60 seconds.
+    - Currently cache is, at most, only written to disk every `defaultSaveCacheInterval` which defaults to 60 seconds.
         - This means that not all entries are guranteed to be written to disk especially when the program just started or when closing the program.
         - To write cache to disk manually, use the API.
 'Use the API' means:
             - 1) Open a web browser.